turingschool/try-turing/be-weekday/arrays/index.md

   <h3>Try It: Arrays in your App</h3>
   <p>Earlier, you brainstormed your favorite or most-used app, and a place where an array would be used in it.
 Using that idea, let's get to work!</p>
   <ol>
     <li>In a repl.it, create a new variable that holds an array.
-This array should hold data (yes, faked data) related to your brainstorm from above.
+This array should hold data (yes, fake data) related to your brainstorm from above.
 Your array can hold as many elements as you'd like it to!</li>
     <li>Practice using <code>bracket notation</code> to print out an individual element from your array.</li>
     <li>Lastly, use the <code>shovel operator</code> to add at least one element to your array.
-Make sure to print or puts our your array after doing so, to verify that the new element is being stored.</li>
+Make sure to print or puts out your array after doing so, to verify that the new element is being stored.</li>
   </ol>
 </div>

 ### Removing Elements

 There are many ways we can remove elements from an array.
 The code below demonstrates the `pop` and `shift` array methods.
-They may remind you of the String methods we learned earlier (`capitalize`, `upcase`, etc.) - and that is spot-on!
+They may remind you of the String methods we learned earlier (`capitalize`, `upcase`, etc.) and that is spot-on!

 Read the code below to process and familiarize yourself with it; we haven't yet discovered how `pop` and `shift` work: